 For many, the tenure conversation zeros in on the “employment protection” component of tenure, when another component—academic freedom—should, I would argue, be more important to us.

 Academic freedom allows faculty to teach, research and publish free of political, commercial and other influences.
 As the American Association of University Professors (AAUP) says: “the common good depends upon the free search for truth and its free exposition” and has been with us since 1915.
 Though the purpose of tenure is academic freedom, employment protection comes into play because academic freedom exists only if faculty can perform their teaching, research, and shared governance duties free of threats of dismissal.
-As American higher education continues to adapt, how do we continue to uphold the value of academic freedom?

 As we know, new developments, new thinking and new knowledge are often uncomfortable, unpopular and controversial.